-Prior to beginning Practicum, PSs students should possess sufficient mastery of basic information and skills related to diagnosis, assessment, and intervention; diversity; ethics; and research skills.
-This should allow PSs to make good use of the more complex practicum experiences.
+Prior to beginning Practicum, PSs students should possess sufficient mastery of basic information and skills related to diagnosis, assessment, and intervention; equity and diversity; ethics; and research skills, to facilitate the application of these basic skills to the more complex practicum experiences.
 Coursework in the first two years of the program should provide sufficient training in the following specific areas:

-Assessment.
+2.1.2.1 Foundations of School Psychology.

-• Knowledge regarding psychopathology and resiliency related to the population(s) served by the practicum sites.

-- Knowledge of scientific, theoretical, empirical, and contextual bases of psychological assessment. - Knowledge of basic measurement concepts, including test construction, validity, reliability, sensitivity to change, and related psychometrics for assessment. - Training in data-based decision making, including: identifying problems/questions, formulating goals, and case conceptualizations (including formulating diagnoses); data gathering (e.g., interviewing and reviewing records), analysis, and interpretation; understanding the relationship between assessment and intervention; and assessment of treatment progress and outcomes.
+- Knowledge regarding human development, learning, psychopathology and resiliency related to the population(s) served by the practicum - Knowledge of scientific, theoretical, empirical, and contextual bases of psychological assessment - Knowledge of basic measurement concepts, including test construction, validity, reliability, sensitivity to change, and related psychometrics for assessment

+2.1.2.2 Assessment.

+- Data-based decision making - Developing questions and evaluation plans - Data gathering (e.g., interviewing, direct assessment, observation, and reviewing records) - Analysis and interpretation of data - Case conceptualization (including formulating diagnoses) - Understanding the relationship between assessment and intervention - Assessment of progress and outcomes based on interventions

-Interventions.
+2.1.2.3 Interventions.

-- Training in how to find and evaluate the evidence for/against interventions, including the scientific, theoretical, empirical, and contextual bases of the interventions. - Training in basic clinical skills, such as active listening and framing problems. - Training in assessment of intervention fidelity, progress, and outcomes. - Ability to demonstrate knowledge and be able to apply a range of universal, targeted and intensive intervention strategies for individuals, groups, and systems.
+- Evaluation of the scientific, theoretical, empirical, and contextual bases of interventions. - Basic clinical skills, such as active listening and framing problems. - Evaluation of fidelity, progress, and outcomes of interventions - Knowledge of the paradigm of implementation of a range of universal, targeted and intensive intervention strategies as support for individuals, groups, and systems.